 As an Army (Joint Operations, Plans and Execution System) JOPES-certified strategic planner, I recognize the necessity of setting short-term and long-term goals for the party; goals for numerical growth, winning elections, raising money, organizing precincts, increasing member participation, etc. I also know just how important it is to use our knowledge base, available technologies, and human resources to achieve those goals.
 Merely hoping for our party to get stronger and more effective is insufficient.
 To quote one of my great Army mentors, “Hope is not a method.”

-For us to beat our democrat adversaries in future elections, the NCGOP must produce a strategic plan addressing the 2018, 2020, and 2022 election cycles.
+For us to beat our democrat adversaries in future elections, the NCGOP must produce a strategic plan addressing the 2020 and 2022 election cycles.
 This plan should clearly establish the growth and coordination needed for our party to sustain its supermajority in the NC General Assembly, while resourcing efforts to increase our Council of State dominance and to retake the Governor’s mansion in 2020.
-We also need to be planning and recruiting to maintain conservative seats on the NC Supreme Court through 2020 and to win back conservative control of the High Court in 2022.
+We also need to be planning and recruiting to increase conservative seats on the NC Supreme Court in 2020 and to win back conservative control of the High Court in 2022.
 All fundraising and staffing efforts should be applied to the priorities that derive from the strategic plan.

-Now, the NCGOP can learn from the tragic mistakes made in planning and resourcing the 2016 election cycle; or we can sit back and watch history repeat itself in coming elections.
-I don’t know any active Republican who thinks our results were acceptable.
-Losing the Governor’s race by just a few thousand votes was shameful.
-Losing the Supreme Court for six years may prove to be cataclysmic.
+Now, the NCGOP can learn from the tragic mistakes made in planning and resourcing the 2016 and 2018 election cycles; or we can sit back and watch history repeat itself in coming elections.
+I don’t know any active Republican who genuinely thinks our results were acceptable.
+Losing the Governor’s race in 2016 by just a few thousand votes was shameful.
+Losing the Supreme Court in 2016, then exacerbating those losses in 2018 is near cataclysmic.
 We simply cannot afford any future blunders like these.
-With competent leaders and smart strategic planning, we can and will do better, beginning with a change in leadership in June 2019.
+With competent leaders and smart strategic planning, the NCGOP can and will do better, beginning with a change in leadership in June 2019.